allexradu/chrome_wireframe/README.md

-See the html tags that makeup an website.
+Awsome Chrome plug-in that let you see visually the html tags that makeup an website.